riddzii/face-recognition-attendance-system/README.md

 face_recognition: For face recognition and encoding.
 OpenCV: For face detection and image processing.
 Tkinter or PyQt: For creating a user interface.
-SQLite or MySQL: For managing attendance records.
+SQLite or MySQL: For managing attendance records.